HOME | FLIGHT INFO | SINGLE ENGINES | TWIN ENGINES | OTHER AIRCRAFT | SOLO FLIGHTS | RALLIES | AWARDS | WEBSITES

 Although modern aircraft engines are very safe, they are not infallible, and therefore a risk that a pilot must be prepared to take.

-By looking at statistics, on 132 known flights around the world, only 35 were twins.
+By looking at statistics,at the time of writing, on 132 known flights around the world, only 35 were twins.
 Bonanzas are the singles mostly used.
 Also among the flights around the world very few have had engine failures.
 One of these failure is very well documented on the 'Earthrounders' site :

 To conclude, singles fly further than twins, but are slightly slower and less safe.
 Twins fly faster and in general are safer than singles, but the price to pay is the necessity to carry a lot more fuel.